sharkfinAI/sharkfinApp/PlaybookGuide.md

 #### TikTok Weekly Content Calendar (`tiktok-weekly-content-calendar`)
 Purpose: Generate a 7-day TikTok content calendar with daily hooks, short scripts, captions, CTAs, hashtags, and filming prompts.

+Notes:
+- This is a generated weekly planning workflow based on the supplied niche, offer, and audience.
+- It does not schedule posts on TikTok or use live TikTok analytics.

+Customize before serious use:
+- update `niche`
+- update `offer`
+- update `audience`
+- update `weekly_goal`
+- update `tone`

 Writes:
 - `tiktok-weekly-content-calendar-brief.md`